 - Sid Linton, public relations executive, utilities industry

 - Robert Robinson, Quick Service Restaurant Regional Executive

 - Dave Rush, WTOP, Washington D.C.

 - Dr. Allen Mask, founder of Raleigh Urgent Care and long-time WRAL-TV medical correspondent

 - Oscar Maynard, the Robert E. Lee III family, Rockville MD

 - James Scott (Toby) Brown, Professor, N.C.
 State University

 - David Weatherly, WBT Charlotte

-- Wayne Goodwin, N.C.
-Insurance Commissioner, chairman of N.C.
-Democratic Party
+- Wayne Goodwin, former N.C. representative, insurance commissioner and chairman of the N.C.
+Democratic Party.

 - Jennifer Richardson Byrd, Richmond Senior High School teacher